carbonblack/cb-infoblox-connector/README.md

 ## Introduction

-The Carbon Black Infoblox Secure DNS connector ingests reports via syslog from the Infoblox Secure DNS appliance and correlates them against data in the connected Carbon Black server.
+The Carbon Black Infoblox Secure DNS connector ingests reports via syslog from the Infoblox Secure DNS appliance or via REST against Infoblox Cloud Services and correlates them against data in the connected
+Carbon Black server.
 The connector can then take one or more actions based on these reports, including killing the offending process from the endpoint, isolating the system from the network, and creating an alert for future followup.

-Infoblox syslog events are sent to the connector, which can either run on its own host or on the Carbon Black server itself.
+Infoblox events are sent to the connector, which can either run on its own host or on the Carbon Black server itself.
 The connector then correlates the DNS information with Carbon Black to determine what process caused the DNS lookup.
 This correlation can only occur if the endpoint has *attempted to establish a TCP or UDP connection with another host*.
 A Carbon Black network connection event is only generated when a TCP SYN or UDP packet is sent to